flyteorg/flyte/rsts/howto/authentication/index.rst

       authServerType: External
       thirdPartyConfig:
         flyteClient:
-          # 2. Replace with a new native client id provisioned in the custom authorization server
+          # 2. Replace with a new native client ID provisioned in the custom authorization server
           clientId: flytectl
           redirectUri: https://localhost:53593/callback
           # 3. "all" is a required scope and must be configured in the custom authorization server